 These leaks are usually very challenging to spot as a buyer.
 You can look for soggy portions on the lawn, low water pressure throughout the home, or signs of foundation instability.
 This includes cracks in the sheetrock, doors, and windows that get stuck and sloping flooring.

-In most cases, a basement waterproofing system — totaling between $2,000 and $10,000 in New York — is the best option to correct leaks.
+In most cases, a basement waterproofing system — between $2,000 and $10,000 in New York — is the best option to correct leaks.

 To find leaks most easily, head into the crawlspace or basement.
-Keep an eye out for humid air, musty smells, visible water, water stains on the concrete.
+Keep an eye out for humid air, musty smells, visible water, and water stains on the concrete.
 Look at signs of pest infestation and visible mold growth.